A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Methods

 \section{Methods}

 The issue at hand is that this estimator, like others, can only target the observable estimand which relies on the strict mean exchangeability assumption in order to get any benefit from the external control subjects.
-Although there are approaches such as the test-then-pool method to detect violations of this assumption, they are typically simple and cannot recognize every violation \cite{viele_use_2014}.
-Further, preliminary tests may identify a violation of the mean exchangeability assumption, but it's also possible that the violations only lead to small amounts of bias.
+Although there are approaches such as the test-then-pool method to detect violations of this assumption, they cannot recognize every violation \cite{viele_use_2014}.
+Further, while preliminary tests may identify a violation of the mean exchangeability assumption, it's possible that the violations only lead to small amounts of bias.
 In these cases, the external data may have been useful, providing greater benefits than costs, but not used due to the black-and-white nature of significance tests.
 More complicated methods of dynamic borrowing include Bayesian methods, but simulation studies have shown that power gains are limited when strict type-one error rates are enforced \cite{koppschneider_power_2020}.
-Due to the inevitability and uncertain quantification of this bias, hybrid control trials are typically discouraged by major regulatory bodies \cite{noauthor_international_2000}.
+Due to the inevitability and uncertain quantification of this bias, hybrid control trials are typically not accepted by major regulatory bodies \cite{noauthor_international_2000}.

 Considering these issues, we shift focus away from\textit{ if }bias is present to \textit{how much} bias is present when this assumption is violated.
 We argue that the benefits of data borrowing in HCTs can lead to overall increased trial feasibility even if the external data are slightly biased away from the trial data.
 Therefore, there is great interest in quantifying this bias and bounding type-one error inflation so that researchers can safely reap the benefits of hybrid control trials, including smaller sample sizes, shorter timelines, and reduced budgets.
 This motivates the following analyses.